AnnLe4869/juniorgocode-blog/content/functional-form-of-setstate/index.md

 ## Different between normal and functional form of state-update function?

 - The normal one `setState(value)` uses the value of `value` at the time the function `setState` is called.
-It doesn't know whether the value of `value` is staled or not (due to closure)
+It doesn't know whether the value of `value` is staled or not due to closure (in other words, sometimes the state variable already updated but the `setState` still use the old value)
 - The functional one `setState(oldState => value)` gives instruction to React: hey React, use the **LATEST, MOST UP-TO-DATE** value of state variable to create a new value.
 Multiple instructions of these kind can be stacked together and the new state of one is the `oldState` of another.

-Let analyze this by using a very simple example:
+Let analyze this by using a simple example:

 ```tsx
 // Example 4